Further portfolio diversification

 At the end of March 2022, JLEN was assuming 5% RPI inflation for 2022 as a whole, falling to 3% until 2030, and then 2.25% thereafter.
 This assumption will be revisited when the interim report covering the six months to end September 2022 is published.
-It now looks to us as though the figure for this year will be increased significantly (RPI was running at 12.3% at the end of August 2022), which would feed through into a higher NAV, everything else being equal.
+The figure for this year may be increased, which would feed through into a higher NAV, everything else being equal.

 JLEN’s 31 March 2022 accounts said that, for illustrative purposes, were inflation to be higher than JLEN’s valuation assumption by 3% for the next three years, its NAV would be expected to increase by 7.5 pence per share.

 The new UK administration has reversed the planned increase in corporation tax from 19% to 25% that would have taken effect in April 2023.
 JLEN and its peers had already factored the corporation tax increase into their NAV calculations.
 In its